ThornTSC/OriginsResolution/README.md

 # OriginsResolution
-A mod to play Sonic 3 A.I.R. at Sonic Origins or Sonic 1 Forever resolutions
+A mod to play Sonic 3 A.I.R. with 240-pixel screen height, matching Sonic Origins and other RSDK projects